abc-research/nurse2020/_pages/faq.md

 # Frequently Asked Questions

-Submit your questions to abc at sozolab.jp with the subject *2nd Nurse Care Activity Recognition Challenge*.
+Submit your questions to abc@sozolab.jp with the subject *2nd Nurse Care Activity Recognition Challenge*.